Oatcake: Plain Web Typography

 </html>

-The rest of this tremendously long page will demonstrate Oatcake's features, show you how to use them, and explain some of the design choices.
+You're looking at it!
+This site is itself styled with Oatcake.
+The rest of this tremendously long page will walk you through Oatcake's features, show you how to use them, and explain some of the design choices.
 You might even learn something about HTML along the way!

-Tip: how to generate a table of contents
+Tip: how I generated this table of contents

 The table of contents is generated by

-over the headings on this page you'll see that they have clickable
+hover over the headings on this page you'll see that they have

 Fonts